-How to find a Children’s book ghostwriter for hire
+How to find a Children’s book writer for hire

-How to work with a Children’s book ghostwriter – helpful tips for budding authors
+How to work with a Children’s book writer – helpful tips for budding authors

-When you work with a ghostwriter, it is a team project.
+When you work with a writer, it is a team project.
 Here are a few tips you can use to make sure your children’s book manuscript is written how you envisage it.